AndyStarGitHub/py-ai-theatre/README.md

 # py-ai-theatre
-Employer testing task.
-Website for theatre tickets reservation using AI chat.
+Employer testing task: AI-powered ticket reservation system for theatre via chat interface.

 ## General information

 The purpose of the project is to create back end of the website where authorised users can reserve tickets to visit the theatre but through the communication with the AI agent (Smart Assistant, of SA) from the theatre side.
-The examples of sentences that SA understand provided lower.
+The examples of sentences that the Smart Assistant (SA) understands are listed below.
 Any user can register at the site and after the registration (s)he can open the chat page.
 User can create request to SA and get responses.
 User can see only own chat and receive information on own booking.
 User can cancel his own booking.
 While booking SA validates if the seat number is correct and checks if it is not booked yet.
 User can browse history of his own chat and can clear the history.
 Only users with admin authorisation can create events.
 In the case you need to create a superuser please use common Python approach.
 SA uses the information from the database, not from tha chat history.
-The seat numbers use format XX-Y where XX is a row (1 - 20), and Y the number of seat in the row (A - Q), e.g. 17-F, 5-H.
+Seat numbers follow the format XX-Y, where XX is the row number (1–20), and Y is the seat letter (A–Q), e.g., 17-F, 5-H

 ## Installation